NeuralLog/auth/docs/api.md

 Gets a public key for a user.

+## OpenAPI/Swagger Documentation

+The API is documented using OpenAPI (formerly known as Swagger).
+The OpenAPI schema is located at `src/openapi.yaml` in the auth service repository.

+### Modular OpenAPI Schema Structure

+The OpenAPI schema is organized in a modular way:

+- `src/openapi.yaml`: The main OpenAPI schema file
+- `src/openapi/components/`: Directory containing schema definitions for various components
+- `src/openapi/paths/`: Directory containing API path definitions

+This modular structure makes it easier to maintain and extend the API documentation.

+### OpenAPI Schema as Single Source of Truth

+The OpenAPI schema serves as the single source of truth for the API.
+It defines all endpoints, request/response structures, and validation rules.

+### TypeScript Type Generation

+TypeScript types for the API are automatically generated from the OpenAPI schema during the build process.
+These types are used by the client SDK to ensure type safety and consistency between the server and client.

+The generated types are located in the `typescript-client-sdk/src/types/api.ts` file and are used by both the auth service and client applications.

+### Updating the API

+When making changes to the API:

+1. Update the component schemas in `src/openapi/components/`
+2. Update the API paths in `src/openapi/paths/`
+3. Run `npm run generate-openapi` to generate the complete OpenAPI schema
+4. Run `npm run generate-api-types` to generate updated TypeScript types
+5. Update the implementation to match the new schema

+This ensures that the documentation, types, and implementation stay in sync.

 ## Error Handling

 The API returns standard HTTP status codes to indicate the success or failure of a request: